 Many working-age SNAP participants are required to register for work, with some exceptions.
-SNAP participants who are subject to work registration, age 18 to 49, living in a SNAP household with no children, and not pregnant are restricted to three months of SNAP benefits in any 36-month period unless they either (1) work or participate in an employment and training or other work program for at least 20 hours per week or (2) participate in a workfare program for the number of hours equivalent to their SNAP benefit divided by the minimum wage.
-They may be exempt from the requirements if they live in an area with high unemployment or insufficient jobs (a waiver area) or are covered by their States' 15 percent exemption.
+SNAP participants age 18-49 who are subject to work registration, living in a SNAP household with no children, and are not pregnant are restricted to three months of SNAP benefits in any 36-month period unless they either (1) work or participate in an employment and training or other work program for at least 20 hours per week, or (2) participate in a workfare program for the number of hours equivalent to their SNAP benefit divided by the minimum wage.
+They are exempt from the three-month time limit if they live in an area that has been approved for a waiver from the time limit due to high unemployment or insufficient jobs (a waiver area).
+States are also allowed to provide discretionary exemptions for up to 15 percent of the State's cases who are subject to the time limit.

 We identified adults age 18 to 49 without disabilities in childless households by examining basic demographic characteristics in the CPS ASEC.
-Because we could not determine from the CPS ASEC which of these individuals were ineligible due to time limits, we estimated the eligible proportion in each State.
-Specifically, we estimated (1) the proportion that had not reached the time limit based on SIPP data13 and (2) the proportions eligible due to residence in a waiver area, participation in an employment and training program, or receipt of the 15 percent exemption.
-These estimates were based on Federal and State administrative data and, in the case of waiver areas, American Community Survey (ACS) data.
-Table H.5 presents the percentage of adults age 18 to 49 without disabilities in childless households imputed to be eligible, by State and year.
+Because it is not possible to determine from the CPS ASEC which of these individuals were ineligible due to time limits, we randomly assigned a percentage of them to be eligible based on estimates of the eligible proportion in each State.
+We estimated the proportion that had received no more than three months of benefits while not working, with separate estimates for individuals who participated in SNAP in the past year and those who did not, based on SIPP data.
+We estimated the proportions eligible due to residence in a waiver area, participation in an employment and training program, or receipt of the 15 percent exemption based on Federal and State administrative data and, in the case of waiver areas, American Community Survey (ACS) data.
+Table I.5 presents the percentage of adults age 18 to 49 without disabilities in childless households imputed to be eligible, by State, year, and past year participant status.